 Installation Guide

-Cat Flaps in Double Glazed Glass — Everything You Need to Know
+Cat Flaps & Dog Doors in Double Glazed Glass — Everything You Need to Know

-Cat flap installed in double glazed glass panel — Pet-Tek Catwalk glass fitting cat door
+Pet door installed in double glazed glass panel — Pet-Tek Catwalk cat flap and Dogwalk dog door range

-One of the most common questions we receive at Pet-Tek is: "Can I fit a cat flap in my double glazed glass?"
-The short answer is yes — but there are important things to understand before you book a glazier.
-This guide covers exactly how it works, what to watch out for, and which Pet-Tek models are best suited for double glazing installations.
+One of the most common questions we receive at Pet-Tek is: "Can I fit a cat flap, or a dog door, in my double glazed glass?"
+The short answer is yes for both, but there are important things to understand before you book a glazier.
+This guide covers exactly how it works, what to watch out for, and which Pet-Tek Catwalk® cat door and Dogwalk® dog door models are best suited for double glazing installations.
+For a full overview of all glass fitting options, see our glass fitting cat door range or our cat flap advice guide.

 Key Takeaways

-• ✓ Yes — Pet-Tek glass fitting models suit panels from 3mm to 32mm, covering the vast majority of standard double glazed units.
+• ✓ Yes: Pet-Tek glass fitting cat doors suit glass from 3mm to 28mm and Dogwalk® dual glaze dog doors suit glass up to 32mm, covering the vast majority of standard double glazed units.

 Can You Fit a Cat Flap in Double Glazed Glass?

 When done correctly the result is clean, professional and permanent.
-The cat flap sits flush within the glass panel with no visible housing on either side — one of the neatest installation options available for any home.
+The cat flap sits flush within the glass panel with no visible housing on either side, one of the neatest installation options available for any home.
 The Glass & Glazing Federation recommends always using a qualified glazier for any glass cutting work, particularly on sealed double glazed units.
+For the full installation process, see our guide to fitting a cat door in glass.

 How the Installation Works

 A glazier will use a core drill to cut a round hole through both panes of the double glazed unit simultaneously.
-This is where Pet-Tek's round cut-out design delivers a major advantage — a round hole is significantly faster and easier to drill cleanly than a rectangular cut, and eliminates the stress fracture risk that comes with cutting corners in glass.
+This is where Pet-Tek's round cut-out design delivers a major advantage: a round hole is significantly faster and easier to drill cleanly than a rectangular cut, and eliminates the stress fracture risk that comes with cutting corners in glass.
+For a complete step-by-step walkthrough, see our how to fit a cat door in glass guide.

 2. A core drill cuts through both glass panes in a single pass